• Skip to primary navigation

 How to make matcha tea (no speciality tools)

-All the speciality tools mentioned above can be hard to find and expensive to buy.
-It’s only worth buying if you’ll be making matcha green tea quite often at home.
-So, here are our steps to making this Japanese drink using only common kitchen tools.
+All the specialty tools mentioned above can be hard to find and expensive to buy.
+They’re only worth buying if you often make matcha green tea at home.
+So, here are our steps to making this Japanese drink using only ordinary kitchen tools.

 Start by taking ¼ to 1 teaspoon of matcha powder and sifting it through a fine mesh strainer.
 This step will help break up any clumps and create a smooth texture.

 Add this to a bowl or tall mug.
-Then, pour in your hot water that is around 80°C.
+Then, pour in your hot water at around 80°C.

 If you leave the water to cool for too long, this is okay too.
 A lower temperature won’t bring out the full flavour of Japanese green tea, but it definitely won’t be bitter.